Paynes Prairie Preserve State Park

 Welcome to Paynes Prairie Preserve State Park

-Not just found out west, herds of wild horses and bison roam the prairie in this surprisingly diverse preserve south of Gainesville.
+Far from the Far West, herds of wild horses and bison roam the prairie in this surprisingly diverse preserve south of Gainesville.

 Paynes Prairie is unique in many ways.
 Nowhere else in Florida can visitors experience wild-roaming bison and horses.
 Nearly 300 species of birds also frequent the park along with alligators, deer and many other animals.